casadomusdev/ms-365-mcp-server/README.md

 3. **Exchange permissions**: The signed-in user must have been granted access to the shared mailbox
 4. **Usage**: Use the shared mailbox's email address as the `user-id` parameter in the shared mailbox tools

+### Shared Mailbox Discovery (PowerShell Integration)

+For **impersonation mode** (client credentials flow), the server can automatically discover which shared mailboxes a user has access to:

+- **Method**: Exchange Online PowerShell with certificate authentication
+- **Status**: Enabled by default with auto-detection
+- **Requirements**: PowerShell Core 7.x + Exchange Online module + certificate (see [docs/powershell-setup.md](docs/powershell-setup.md))
+- **Fallback**: If PowerShell unavailable, only personal mailbox is accessible (with warning logged)
+- **Performance**: ~2-5s first query, then cached for 1 hour

+This provides accurate shared mailbox detection that's not possible via Microsoft Graph API alone.

 **Finding shared mailboxes**: Use the `list-users` tool to discover available users and shared mailboxes in your organization.

 Example: `list-shared-mailbox-messages` with `user-id` set to `shared-mailbox@company.com`